-A type of business where one person serves as an owner and operator is known as a sole proprietorship where partnerships are formed with two or more people.
-The two or more individuals conduct the business operations and share in the losses and profits.
-In a sole proprietorship, liability falls on the one owner, where in partnerships, it is shared among the number of partners.
-Also, in sole proprietorships business information is usually only known by the proprietor and in partnerships, business information is shared among two or more individuals.
+A type of business in which one person serves as an owner and operator is known as a sole proprietorship.
+Partnerships are formed with two or more people who conduct the business operations and share in the losses and profits.
+A sole proprietor must shoulder business liability alone while in a partnership liability is shared.
 When it comes to raising capital, the scope is limited with sole proprietorships and relatively high with partnerships.
 Partnerships are also more regulated than sole proprietorships.
-The Indian Partnership Act of 1932 lays out specific regulations for partnerships where there is no statute for sole proprietors.
-Speaking of requirements, registration for a sole proprietorship isn’t necessary and is up to the partners in a partnership.
+The Indian Partnership Act of 1932 lays out specific regulations for partnerships, where there is no statute for sole proprietors.
+Speaking of requirements, registration for a sole proprietorship isn't necessary and is up to the partners in a partnership.

 Sole Proprietorship: A Choice for Solo Entrepreneurs

 A sole proprietor, also known as the sole trader, is the person who owns and runs the business.
 The alternate name for sole proprietorship is sole tradership.
 The fewer people you have running a business, typically, the easier it is to run.
 It is by far the simplest and most convenient form of business.
 Another perk is that you have complete control over the entire business.
 The best part is there are no legal requirements when setting up a sole proprietorship.
 It just starts up automatically with your first business transaction.